Ruijin Massacre: The massacre

 The Ruijin massacres were conducted by people's communes and production brigades in Ruijin, together with local militia, targeting members of the Five Black Categories as well as their relatives.

-From September 23 to early October, 1968, over 1,000 people were killed: over 300 people were killed in Ruijin County, around 270 were killed in Xingguo County, and over 500 in Yudu County.
+From 23 September to early October, 1968, over 1,000 people were killed: over 300 people were killed in Ruijin County, around 270 were killed in Xingguo County, and over 500 in Yudu County.
 The oldest victim was 80 years old, while the youngest was 11.
-The methods of slaughter included shooting with guns, stoning, beating with clubs, stabbing with knives, pushing over cliffs, and so on.
+The methods of torture and slaughter included shooting with guns, stoning, beating with clubs, stabbing with knives, pushing over cliffs, and so on.

 From late September to early October 1968, the situation had grown out of control, forcing the local revolutionary committees to take multiple interventions which gradually ended the massacre.